Georgia Post-Conviction Relief Lawyers

-For many clients, Georgia post-conviction relief through habeas corpus is the last chance to defend their rights.
-When this is the case, it’s time to take advantage of this final opportunity and fight for your freedom with diligence and determination.
-At Brownstone, our post conviction attorneys in Georgia have the skill, experience, and professionalism that can ensure that you have the best possible chance to set the record straight.
-Our post-conviction motion areas are filled all over Georgia in Atlanta, Augusta, Columbus, Savannah, Athens, Macon, Sandy Springs, and Roswell.
+For many clients, seeking post-conviction relief in Georgia through habeas corpus represents their final opportunity to protect their rights.
+When that moment comes, it’s essential to pursue this last chance with focus, persistence, and unwavering determination.
+At Brownstone, our post-conviction attorneys in Georgia have the skill, experience, and professionalism that can ensure that you have the best possible chance to set the record straight.
+Our post-conviction motion areas are well-represented throughout Georgia, including Atlanta, Augusta, Columbus, Savannah, Athens, Macon, Sandy Springs, and Roswell.

 In general, post-trial motions in Georgia include: